mainwp/mainwp/readme.txt

 * Fixed: Issue of backup not running if the site is in two groups trying to backup at same time
 * Tweak: Groups page removed from the main navigation and added under the Sites menu
 * Tweak: Offline Checks removed from the main navigation and added under the Settings menu
-* Tweak: “All Sites” menu item renamed to “Manage Sites”
+* Tweak: "All Sites" menu item renamed to "Manage Sites."
-* Tweak: “All Posts” menu item renamed to “Manage Posts”
+* Tweak: "All Posts" menu item renamed to "Manage Posts."
-* Tweak: “All Pages” menu item renamed to “Manage Pages”
+* Tweak: "All Pages" menu item renamed to "Manage Pages."
-* Tweak: “All Users” menu item renamed to “Manage Users”
+* Tweak: "All Users" menu item renamed to "Manage Users."
-* Tweak: “Backups” menu item renamed to “Schedule Backup”
+* Tweak: "Backups" menu item renamed to "Schedule Backup."
-* Tweak: “All Backups” menu item renamed to “Manage Backups”
+* Tweak: "All Backups" menu item renamed to "Manage Backups."
-* Tweak: Email Template updated to call images from user’s dashboard site
+* Tweak: Email Template updated to call images from user's dashboard site
 * Tweak: Individual Sync Now action syncs on the Manage SItes page
 * Tweak: MainWP Account login on the settings page encryption
-* Tweak: “Auto Update Trust” menu item renamed to “Auto Updates”
+* Tweak: "Auto Update Trust" menu item renamed to "Auto Updates."
-* Tweak: “Child Unique Security Id” field moved to the Advanced Options field
+* Tweak: "Child Unique Security Id" field moved to the Advanced Options field
 * Redesign: Warning message on the Sites > Add New page
 * Redesign: Warning message from the Settings page removed and added as an admin notice after the dashboard plugin activation.
 * Redesign: The Advanced Settings options separated in different boxes